Concordium/concordium-update-proposals/source/ID/concordium-did.rst

 Concordium Credential DID
 -------------------------

-The goal of the Account DID Document is to provide information about Concordium credentials, including a possibility to reference particular pieces of data, such as public keys.
+The goal of the Concordium Credential DID Document is to provide information about Concordium credentials, including a possibility to reference particular pieces of data, such as public keys.
 In order to do that, it specifies a `DID verification method <did-vefication-method_>`_ that reflects the credential authentication data.

 The Concordium Credential DID Document MUST contain the following data:

-- ``@context`` - the attribute that expresses context information.
 - ``id`` - the DID of the credential.
 - ``verificationMethod`` - the credential's verification method.
 - ``authentication`` - authentication method for the credential.